 Important Note: Fellowship recipients may not study at a Rotary Peace Center in their home country, with the exception of candidates from Thailand, who may attend the center at Chulalongkorn University.

 Opportunity Focus Areas:

 - International development

-The fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.
+The Rotary Peace Fellowships 2020-2021 cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

 - Master’s degree programs: The program lasts 15 to 24 months and includes a 2-3 month field study, which participants design themselves.

 - Professional development certificate program: The program lasts for 3- month which includes 3 weeks of field study and peer learning opportunities with a diverse group.